adelinor/angular-snippets/README.md

 #### Demo
 The [demo to illustrate the implementation principle](https://adelinor.github.io/angular-snippets/#/rxjs-recursive-observable/factorial;n=8) computes factorial.
+See the [factorial.service.ts](src/app/rxjs-recursive-observable/factorial/factorial.service.ts) implementation:
+* A delay of 500ms is introduced to mimick the latency of retrieving one page of items
+* The code is almost identical to the snippets above.

 It works!
 But one has to wait for the full result: i.e. the algorithm above is *blocking*.

+#### RxJS expand operator

+...

 ## Development server